SymfonyCasts/testing/sfcasts/ep1/github-service-part-2.md

 request, the HTTP Client needs to know 2 things - what HTTP Method to use, like `GET` or `POST`, in our case set `GET` as the `method`.
-And 2nd, what `url` to call, use `https://api.github.com/repos/SymfonyCasts/dino-park/issues` which is the endpoint needed to get all of the "issues" from the `dino-park` repository.
+And 2nd, what `url` to call, use `https://api.github.com/repos/SymfonyCasts/dino-park/issues` which is the endpoint needed to get all the "issues" from the `dino-park` repository.

+## Parse the HTTP Response

 After we call the `request()` method, what happens next?
-Looking back at the `dino-park` repo, GitHub will return a JSON response that contains these 4 issues.
+Looking back at the `dino-park` repo, GitHub will return a JSON response that contains the issues we see here.
 Each issue has a title with a dino's name and if the issue has a label attached to it, we'll get that back too.
-So, in our service, let's set the `HttpResponse` returned from the `request()` method on `$response`.
+So, in our service, let's set the `HttpResponse` object returned from the `request()` method on `$response`.

 To filter the issues in our response, add a `foreach()` loop, and for each `$response->toArray()` as `$issue` will check that `if()` `str_contains($issue['title'])`